Beard brushing is often considered a “pillar” of beard grooming.

 Sure, brushing a beard will flatten and straighten these hairs out.
 It’s the main way in which a simple beard brush makes a beard look so much neater.
-It “forces” these beard hairs to face in directions they’re supposed to.
+It encourages these beard hairs to face in the direction they’re supposed to.

 A patchy beard is a source of frustration for many, many men.
 Fullness is a beard trait that’s given just as much importance as length, and softness.

 But what brushing a beard also does is un-clump, and de-tangle.
-Beard hairs do clump together, particularly when oily or unwashed.
+Beard hairs do clump together, particularly when unwashed.

-The bristles of a beard brush are great at separating clumped and clogged up hair.
+The bristles of a beard brush are great at separating clumped hair.
 As it does so, it makes the beard look fuller and evener.

 Brushing over these little bare patches with longer strands of surrounding hair is also an excellent way to make them less noticeable.
 Another great benefit of brushing your beard.